 One example would be The Struts, who you still might not have heard of because they are so busy touring the US with bands like The Rolling Stones and the Foo Fighters.

-In February 2018, Get Your Haircut promotions will be bringing Dream State to Scunthorpe, this band have featured in Kerrang likened to bands like Paramore and the Marmozets and featured on BBC Radio One as chosen by Annie Mac and played on MistaJam’s radio show.
+In February 2018, Get Your Haircut promotions will be bringing Dream State to Scunthorpe, this band have featured in Kerrang and likened to bands like Paramore and the Marmozets and featured on BBC Radio One on more than one occasion.

 The show will be a 14+ and take place at Cafe INDIEpendent on Friday 9th Feb.
 Tickets are £5 in adv.

 For the last few months, a song has been bouncing from playlist to playlist around the world, an old-school victory of word-of-mouth recommendations taken flight in the age of streaming.
 Equal parts beauty and brutality, their latest tune ‘White Lies’ has so far racked up over a million plays on Spotify and well over 3.5million on YouTube, but for the song’s authors – South Wales’ Dream State, comprising vocalist CJ Gilpin, guitarists Aled Evans and Rhys Wilcox, bassist Danny Rayer and drummer Jamie Lee – it’s only the beginning.

 The band formed in late 2014 in South Wales, Dream State signed to UNFD a few hours before playing Reading Festival for the first time in 2017.